asherLZR/lazy-dynamic-programming/README.md

 The edit distance problem is useful in a variety of applications including DNA sequencing, spell-check, and spam filtering.

-The following code samples are provided in Python where applicable and Haskell to demonstrate the constrast between the imperative and functional solutions.

 ## Subproblems

 The solution to this problem comes from the insight that the cost of mutating a string can be minimised by taking the fewest mutations required for `a[:1], a[:2]..,a`.
 Note that a similar principle applies if we check from the last character of the string `a[-1], a[-2:].., a`.

 To take the example above, ("cgggtatccaa", "ccctaggtccca"), if we start from the last character of either string, conversion of (`a[-1]`, `b[-1]`), ("a", "a") requires a cost of 0.
 Then looking at  (`a[-2:]`, `b[-2:]`), ("aa", "ca"), the cost relies on the cost of the previous comparison, ("a", "a") and potential additions or deletions ("", "a"), ("a", "").
 The last 2 are our base cases at cost 1.

-From this insight, we derive the following rules:
+From this insight, we derive the following:

-- The cost of converting substrings of a to b to each other is not incremented if the strings are of the same length and the characters being examined match.
-- In all other cases, a point-mutation is required so 1 is added to the minimum of 3 costs.
+The cost of converting substrings of a to b to each other is not incremented if the characters being examined match.
+In all other cases, a point-mutation is required so 1 is added to the minimum of 3 costs.

 ## Naive Solution: O(3<sup>N</sup>)
 _where N = min(|A|, |B|)._